mmgrt/bitnami-openldap-arm64/README.md

 ```
 This will _install_ our binary and it's dependencies to the `--prefix=` folder we specified earlier with the `configure` command.. which should be `--prefix=/opt/bitnami/openldap`

 #### 4. Export the package

-Now, let's package OpenLDAP to use it in Bitnami's `bitnami/openldap` image.
-For that, we need to match our built binaries paths with the original amd64 package, and provide it for the Dockerfile..
+In order to package OpenLDAP to use it in Bitnami's `bitnami/openldap` image, we need to match our built binaries paths with the original amd64 package, and provide it for the Dockerfile..

-> To check the original package, download it from the original Dockerfile [find the binary link here](https://github.com/bitnami/containers/blob/main/bitnami/openldap/2.6/debian-11/Dockerfile#L24)
+> (Optional) To check the original package, download it from the original Dockerfile [find the binary link here](https://github.com/bitnami/containers/blob/main/bitnami/openldap/2.6/debian-11/Dockerfile#L24)
 > Unzip it and examine the folders..

-##### 1. Match bitnami directories
+##### 1. Match Bitnami's image directories
 First, let's `cd` to the output directory:

 ```bash